sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 ### SOURCE CODE & CONTRIBUTION

-The source code is not available at the moment, however you still can contribute - check the `contrib` folder in this repository - it contains a project with sample test and configuration to run this test alongside with default ones.
-Feel free to clone this repo and develop your own tests.
+The source code is not available at the moment.

 ### PREREQUISITES